 Fully Committed describes what it is like to be fully committed in the Assembly.
 Written by Brent T.

-Steve Irons tells the story of how it came about that the Irons family left the Geftakys ministry in the Spring of 1990.
+Steve Irons tells how the Irons family left the Geftakys ministry in the Spring of 1990.
 In About Us there is a bit about their life after they left.
 In January, 2003, Steve posted a message of sorrow for his part in causing the pain in so many lives.

 Scott McC. posted a poignant description on the Assembly bulletin board of what it was like to be an Assembly kid.
-His post is republished here with his permission in an adapted version.
+An adaptation of his post is republished here with his permission.